awsdocs/amazon-s3-developer-guide/doc_source/replication-add-config.md

 ### <a name="replication-config-min-rule-config"></a>

-Each rule must include the rule's status and priority, and indicate whether to replicate delete makers\.
+Each rule must include the rule's status and priority, and indicate whether to replicate delete markers\.
 + `Status` indicates whether the rule is enabled or disabled\.
 If a rule is disabled, Amazon S3 doesn't perform the actions specified in the rule\.
 + `Priority` indicates which rule has priority when multiple rules apply to an object\.
 + Currently, delete markers aren't replicated, so you must set `DeleteMarkerReplication` to `Disabled`\.